Pumpkin Brioche Recipe

 Shaping

 - Pull the cold dough from the bowl and tip it onto a lightly floured surface.
 Divide the dough into two equal portions, and line two loaf pans with parchment paper.
+The cold dough will feel clammy and stiff.

 - Use a bench scraper or knife to divide a portion of the dough into 8 equal pieces.
-Roll the pieces of dough into tight balls and place the dough balls in a prepared pan, side by side in two rows.
+Roll the pieces of dough into tight balls and squish the dough balls in a prepared pan, side by side in two rows.

 - Let them rise in a warm, draft-free place until they double in size.